radiantearth/stac-spec/api-spec/api-spec.md

 In WFS 3 Features are the individual records within a Collection and are provided in GeoJSON format.
 [STAC Items](../item-spec/README.md) are analogous to WFS 3 Features, are in GeoJSON, and are returned from the `/collections/{collection_id}/items/{item_id}` endpoint.

-Explicit note here that these paths are relative to some URI root, e.g., it doesn't have to be http://example.com/stac/search, that http://example.com/api/v1/stac/search is fine, and root URI is `http://example.com/api/v1`

 ## HTTP Request Methods and Content Types

 The WFS 3 and STAC APIs follow a RESTful model.
 A core principal of this is the use of HTTP Request Methods (verbs) and the `Content-Type` header to drive behavior.
 This section describes how these are used in the WFS 3 and STAC endpoints.